Celebrate with us at Temple Emanu-El of Palm Beach!

 Make a donation for: * Birthday * Bar/Bat Mitzvah * Get Well * Wedding * Holiday Wishes * Condolence * Anniversary * Promotion * New Home.

-Honor or commemorate special occasions in various ways: * Tribute * Sponsor Bima Flowers for Shabbat * Sponsor a Bima Food Basket (benefiting the Food Pantry at Jewish Family & Children's Services) * Sponsor Friday Night Oneg or Saturday Kiddush
+Honor or commemorate special occasions in various ways: * Tribute * Sponsor Bima Flowers for Shabbat * Sponsor a Bima Food Basket (benefiting the Food Pantry at Alpert Jewish Family & Children's Service) * Sponsor Friday Night Oneg or Saturday Kiddush

 Call the Synagogue office at 561-832-0804 or e-mail email@example.com make a tribute.